Installation

 Requirements

-Deep-image-matching is tested on Ubuntu 22.04 and Windows 10 with Python 3.9
+Deep-image-matching is tested on Ubuntu 22.04, Windows 10, and macOS with Python 3.9

 Due to dependencies issues, it is recommended to use Python 3.9

-on Windows and MacOS, while on Linux you can also use Python 3.10
+on Windows and macOS, while on Linux you can also use Python 3.10

 (see pydegensac).